 “Absolutely.
 But the nature of scientific investigation is to eliminate all possibilities.
 So, you could set up a video camera and have a go at contacting the spirits, in order to disprove the practise of … of … spiritual charlatanry.”

 She squinted at him.
 “You made that last word up.”

 “You’re a weird librarian.”

 Being a medium was a lot cheaper than being a ghost hunter.
 Rachel raided the candles from her parent’s bathroom – the book didn’t say anything about what sort of candles you needed, and she imagined that lavender and sandalwood scented ones would only make for more relaxed spirit communication.
-The crystal ball was trickier, but apparently it wasn’t strictly necessary – you just needed something to focus your attention.
-Her old shooting star night-light did just fine for that.
+The crystal ball was trickier, but apparently it wasn’t strictly necessary.
+You just needed something to focus your attention, and her old shooting star night-light did just fine for that.

 She set everything up on the desk in her bedroom, wondering if the drama of things mattered.
-The desk was pink, and still had My Little Pony stickers emblazoned across it from that embarrassing phase a couple of years back.
+The desk was pink, and still had My Little Pony stickers emblazoned across it from that embarrassing phase a year or so ago.
 She pulled out her Rachel Agnew, Ghost Hunter, notebook and wrote down her doubts about the unsuitable backdrop, then took a couple of photos on her phone.
 Thorough documentation was important.

 She sat down, closed her eyes, and announced, “I am talking to those who have passed over!
 Come, speak to me!”

 Perhaps unsurprisingly, the response was an overwhelming silence.